Weaving a Culture of Community in Nova Scotia

 Our New Look

 Infographic discussing the symbolism behind Volunteer Nova Scotia's new logo.
+Patchwork mark reflects the unity between non-profits and volunteers, threads symbolize diversity and collective efforts of volunteers and organizations.

 Since 2018 Volunteer Nova Scotia’s (VNS) platform has been the province’s premiere volunteer matching service.
 Our mission is to strengthen non-profits and provide all individuals with the ability to help build a more vibrant Nova Scotia.